royratcliffe/usbtc08r/README.md

 Before installation can succeed, you first need to install Pico Technology’s `libusbtc08` driver library.
-Install the PicoSDK on Windows, or on macOS, but install using Aptitude as the package `libusbtc08-dev` on Linux.
+Install the PicoSDK on Windows, or macOS, but install using Aptitude as the package `libusbtc08-dev` on Linux.
 The build process needs access to the driver’s header files and shared library; hence the `dev` package for the headers.